n0shake/blog/content/blog/eb5/index.md

 - To apply for an EB-5 visa, you need to invest with a regional center.
 A regional center is defined by [USCIS](https://www.uscis.gov/working-in-the-united-states/permanent-workers/employment-based-immigration-fifth-preference-eb-5/eb-5-immigrant-investor-regional-centers/approved-eb-5-immigrant-investor-regional-centers) as:

-> An EB-5 regional center is an economic unit, public or private, in the United States, involved with promoting economic growth.
+> Economic unit, public or private, in the United States, involved with promoting economic growth.

 - An investment of $500K was acceptable around 2018, nowadays, you need close to a total of $900K to $1M (includes lawyer, administrative fees).
 There's a new Reform and Immigration Act (RIA) passed a few years back which re-authorizes regional EB-5 centers.
 Under this new regulation, you need to invest at least $800K (excluding fees) if you have a rural or infrastructure based investment.
 If you'd like to invest in commercial projects, then the number goes up to $1M (excluding fees).
 There’s another EB-5 route of setting up your own business and creating jobs - which is the rather rarer.
 We’ll focus on the passive investing program for the purposes of this post.